alopatenko/LLMEvaluation/README.md

 - [Citation](#citation)
 ---
 ### Reviews and Surveys
+- Benchmark Radar: A Living Database and Search Engine for AI Benchmarks and Evaluation, Sep 2026, [arxiv](https://arxiv.org/abs/2609.11115)
 - A Survey on Evaluation of LLM-based Agents, ACL 2026, July 2026 [ACL](https://aclanthology.org/2026.findings-acl.1330)
 - Agentic Tool Use in Large Language Models, Apr 2026 ( see the evaluation chapter) [arxiv](https://arxiv.org/abs/2604.00835?)
 - From benchmarks to deployment: a comprehensive review of agentic AI evaluation, Artificial Intelligence Review, Apr 2026, [Springer](https://link.springer.com/article/10.1007/s10462-026-11571-0?)